 What is the Amortization of Bond Premium?

 Amortization of Bond Premium refers to the amortization of excess premium paid over and above the face value of the Bond.
-A bond has a stated coupon rate of interest, and it pays interest to the bond investors based on such a coupon rate of interest.
+A bond has a stated coupon rate of interest and pays interest to the bond investors based on such a coupon rate of interest.
 It is valued at the present value of interest payments and face value determined based on the market interest rate.
 The investors pay more than the face value of the bonds when the stated interest rate (also called coupon rate) exceeds the market interest rate.

 Methods of Amortization of Bond Premium Calculation